LogtalkDotOrg/logtalk3/tests/prolog/unicode/NOTES.md

 4. The `open/3` predicate (for text files) always perform BOM detection on mode `read` and uses the corresponding encoding if a BOM is found.
-Otherwise the default encoding is used (which the user can query using the `encoding` flag).
+Otherwise the default encoding is used (which can be queried using the `encoding` flag).
 In `write` mode, a BOM is written if the encoding is `UTF-16` or `UTF-32` but not if the encoding is `UTF-8`, `UTF-16LE`, `UTF-16BE`, `UTF-32LE`, or `UTF-32LE`.
 If the encoding is `UTF-16` or `UTF-32`, the data is written